 Tour Options for Ciudad Perdida – Colombia’s Lost City

 You can only do this hike with a tour company.
 You can’t go on your own.
-There currently are four authorized tour companies offering 4-, 5- or 6-day tours to Ciudad Perdida.
+There currently are at least five authorized tour companies offering 4-, 5- or 6-day tours to Ciudad Perdida.

 - Expotur – offers 4-, 5- or 6-day tours for 950,000 pesos